Skip to Main Content

 Will and trust planning services are an important step in preparing for your future and the care of your loved ones.
 It’s never too early to consider estate planning, and there are a number of ways to go about achieving your end-of-life goals.
 We recommend that at the very least, every adult should have a will and health care directive set in place, no matter their age or stage in life.
 At Creighton, McLean & Shea, PLC, we take time and effort to fully understand your needs and goals, and we work with you to develop a unique plan that fully accommodates them.

 Rather than leave your legacy in the hands of an online estate planning service, choose a legal professional that will provide a tailor-made solution.
 We know the questions to ask, the details to consider, and the Michigan-specific requirements necessary to produce will and trust documents you can depend on.
-Plus, we can also handle Probate & Trust Administration when the time comes.
+Plus, we can also handle when the time comes.

 Will & Trust FAQs